Buy Currency

 Home hero arrow

-What currency does Japan use?
+What is the currency in Japan?
 A complete guide

-Japanese currency consists of yen (¥ or 円 in Japanese).
-One yen corresponds to 100 sen, although sen are no longer used in everyday life and are only seen on the stock market.
+The official currency of Japan is the Japanese yen (JPY), symbolised by ¥ or 円 in Japanese.
+One yen corresponds to 100 sen, although the sen is no longer used in everyday life and is only seen on the stock market.

 Notes: